danialgoodwin/dev/ux/user-experience-cheat-sheet.md

 ## User Research ##
+Aka, usability testing.

 - [Google I/O 2014 - The design sprint: from Google Ventures to GoogleX (Video)](https://www.youtube.com/watch?v=aWQUSiOZ0x8)
 - [When to Use Which User-Experience Research Methods](http://www.nngroup.com/articles/which-ux-research-methods/)

+My summary:

+- It can be useful
+- Know your target demographics
+- Don't lead the user
+- Not everybody has the same idea of what 'usability' means (but, doesn't necessarily mean any of them are wrong)
+- There are different aspects to it physical, psychological, ..
+- You could bring users in, or go to them, or have silent/hidden monitoring
+- There may be actual specifications for usability for impaired users (thresholds to pass)
+- There tend to be exceptions to every rule

 ## Miscellaneous ##